NavpreetDevpuri/dash/next.md

 This main agent will also have two functions call_llm and run_interactive (it's interactive will still call call_llm for nested tool agents)

+@migrations And the main point is also to have only signle graph in private graph maybe name as private_graph and single graph in public db maybe named as public_graph, for that, we also need to update migrations to include all the for egde or document collections!

+Not just that! we also need to make sue to init all the collections and graphs when user register @db.py So, we don't need to have grape creation or document creation in consumers!